charlielidstone/tic-tac-toe/README.md

 # tic-tac-toe

-little console-based tic-tac-toe game written in c++.
+Console-based tic-tac-toe game written in C++.

-game engine coming soon!

-if you wanna run you prolly gotta have a c++ compiler ig 🤷‍♂️ i just do it in visual studio

-currently working on the AI with minimax
+Currently working on the bot which uses a minimax algorithm.
+Planning to add alpha-beta prunning though it may not may much difference for such a simple game.

+I just run it through Visual Studio, I haven't yet bothered to install a standalone C++ compiler yet because it seems like a pretty tedious task.